DS-Industry/sensor-terminal-front-end-gazprom/README.md

 ### Payment Processing

-The payment flow is handled by the `usePaymentProcessing` hook, which:
+The payment flow is handled by the `usePaymentFlow` hook, which orchestrates multiple specialized hooks:
-- Creates orders via API
+- `useOrderCreation`: Creates orders via API
-- Polls for payment status
+- `usePaymentPolling`: Polls for payment status
-- Handles queue management
+- `useQueueManagement`: Handles queue position and navigation
-- Manages automatic robot start countdown
+- `useRobotStart`: Manages robot start process

+The payment state is managed by a finite state machine (see `ARCHITECTURE.md` for details).

 ### WebSocket Integration

-Real-time updates are handled by the `WebSocketManager` class:
+Real-time updates are handled by:
+- `WebSocketManager` (`util/websocketManager.ts`): Low-level WebSocket connection management
+- `WebSocketService` (`services/websocketService.ts`): High-level service that handles events and updates the store

+Features:
 - Automatic reconnection on disconnect
 - Event-based message handling
 - Connection status tracking
+- Store updates on order status changes

 ### Error Handling